 - Tear Down/Rebuild: Demolishing and rebuilding is considered the same as building a new home and thus triggers the need for a property line survey, building height survey, and often a topographic survey.

 - Additions: Additions often push close to property lines and require the need for a survey.
-Sometimes, your locality may define a "safety zone" that allows you to build the addition within it and not obtain a survey.
+Sometimes, your locality may define a "safe zone" that allows you to build the addition within it and not obtain a survey.
 For example, you may be able to build 2 feet or farther away from a fence or other feature without obtaining a survey, as long as there are no known property line disputes.

 - Fence-Building: When a fence you intend to build shares your neighbor's property line, you may want to order a land survey.

 - Constructing Outbuilding: Building a workshop or shed?
 If it's near a property line, get a survey so that you can confidently set it down within your own property lines.

 - Remodeling Outbuilding Near Property Line: If a workshop, studio, garage, or similarly detached outbuilding is near a property line and you plan to put significant money into the remodel, it's a good idea to verify that the structure is 100% on your property.

 - Permanent Improvements on Property: Pools, driveways, patios, garages, etc. It's bad enough to have to move a shed.
 Can you imagine finding out that three feet of your swimming pool are on your neighbor's property?